MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/restricted-mode-calling.md

 - Receive a request to join a meeting that's already in progress

 With this combination of restrictions and abilities, your company data stays safe and Dynamics 365 Guides users can continue to join meetings to troubleshoot issues with colleagues on an ad-hoc basis.

 > [!NOTE]
-> You can't restrict calling and the ability to search and access contacts for the Dynamics 365 Guides mobile app, but you can [set up one-time calls](one-time-call.md).
+> You can't restrict calling and the ability to search and access contacts for the Dynamics 365 Guides mobile app, but you can set up one-time callsone-time-call.md.

 ## Restrict calling

 To restrict calling, first you create a new Microsoft Teams policy, and then you assign that policy to the appropriate user(s).

 > [!TIP]
 > You can also assign policies to groups.
 [Learn more](/microsoftteams/assign-policies-users-and-groups)

 1. Go to the [Microsoft Teams admin center](https://admin.teams.microsoft.com) and sign in with your admin credentials.